 Pygmy Three-Toed Sloth

 Both slow-moving and tree-dwelling like their larger brethren, pygmy sloths are also excellent swimmers, utilizing the local waters as a way to get around.
-They’re also about 40 percent smaller than the brown-throated three-fingered sloths living on the country’s mainland.
+They’re also about 40% smaller than the brown-throated three-fingered sloths living on the country’s mainland.

-With numbers estimated to be less than 100 (some calculations are as low as 48) just over a decade ago, the IUCN Red List has them listed as critically endangered, with threats including habitat loss and the presence of feral cats on the island.
+Just over a decade ago, their numbers were estimated to be less than 100 (some calculations are as low as 48).
+The IUCN Red List has them listed as critically endangered, with threats including habitat loss and the presence of feral cats on the island.

 Made up of several small-scale species that all measure less than an inch in length, pygmy seahorses make their home in the Coral Triangle, an area in the western Pacific Ocean that’s home to an incredibly rich diversity of marine life and coral.
-Here, they disguise themselves among seagrasses and gorgonians (sea fans), gliding along with their short snouts, long tails, and colorful tubercles (round nodules) looking for tiny crustaceans to eat.
+Here, they disguise themselves among seagrasses and gorgonians (sea fans), gliding along with their short snouts, long tails and colorful tubercles (round nodules) looking for tiny crustaceans on which to feed.

 Out of a handful of pygmy seahorses listed on The International Union for Conservation of Nature Red List of Threatened Species, four are classified as ‘data deficient,’ meaning there’s not enough known about their population sizes to assess a true conservation status.